 TIP: Some growers use certain supplements or additives at this stage to stop the flowering process and continue to grow their plants.
 That’s fine!
 But remember, if you do this, your yield will be higher than usual but less potent.

 Autumn is when there are five days without rain and no harsh sunlight during the day.
-I have learned about growing Cannabis because it responds well to reasonable conditions, so understanding when the right time is to harvest can be your most significant advantage!
+I have learned about the growing cycles of Cannabis because marijuana responds well to reasonable conditions.
+Understanding when the right time is to harvest can be your most significant advantage!

 If you are lucky enough to have a greenhouse or some shelter, then this is where your process should begin.
 If you are harvesting in the middle of autumn, then speak with someone who has more knowledge.
 There is a specific day when your plants turn brown and die if they are left outside.